UK Carbon Offset Providers and Schemes

 Following the Kyoto treaty in 1997, some industries in some countries were required to reduce their greenhouse gases (GHG) emissions, including reducing carbon, and then offset to reach net-zero - Certified Emission Reductions (CER).
 Companies could then purchase carbon credits from these carbon offset projects - Clean Development Mechanism (CDM) projects.

 Carbon credits for compulsory emission reduction (CER) are only available in developing countries, in accordance with United Nations protocols.
 There is some anticipation that following the Paris Agreement in 2018, eligible schemes may become allowed in developed countries, including the UK, but this has not yet happened as of 2020.
+(2023 update: some peatland restoration and Woodland Carbon Code schemes may be eligible for mandatory offsetting purposes).

-Certification in the UK
+Certification of carbon offset projects in the UK

 Certification is helpful to ensure that a scheme is being operated appropriately.
 Whilst certification may not guarantee best practices, it can be a good indicator.

-Woodland creation and Peatland restoration are the only two types of offset scheme in the UK which have recognised validation codes, through the Woodland Carbon Code and Peatland Code respectively.
+Woodland creation and peatland restoration are the only two types of offset scheme in the UK which have recognised validation codes, through the Woodland Carbon Code and Peatland Code respectively.

 Internationally, groups such as the Gold Standard, Plan Vivo, Verra's Verified Carbon Standard Program - among others - operate certification and validation for CERs and CDMs.